 Examples of Osmosis

-If a freshwater or saltwater fish is placed in the water with different salt concentration, the fish dies due to entry or exit of water in the cells of the fish.
+If a freshwater or saltwater fish is placed in the water with different salt concentrations, the fish dies due to the entry or exit of water in the cells of the fish.

 When the fingers are placed in water for a longer period of time, they become pruney due to the flow of water inside the cells.

-For more information on Osmosis, keep visiting BYJU’S Biology website or download BYJU’S app for further reference.
+For more information on osmosis, its definition, types, effects and osmotic pressure, keep visiting BYJU’S Biology website or download the BYJU’S app for further reference.

 Frequently Asked Questions